ashleyaggie/TeamProfileGenerator/README.md

 THEN I exit the application, and the HTML is generated

-    * When choosing I'm done adding team members, the application runs a function to generate the HTML and write the file.
+    * When choosing I'm done adding team members, the application runs a function

+    * The function generates the HTML and writes the file.

 ## Installation